Nebraska Sports Betting: Is It Legal and Where Can You Bet in 2026?

 Nebraska's regulated gambling framework includes a self-exclusion program administered by the Nebraska Racing and Gaming Commission.
 Individuals who wish to restrict their own access to licensed gambling venues may apply to be placed on the Self-Exclusion list for a period of one year, three years, five years, or a lifetime.
 A lifetime exclusion may only be selected after an individual has already appeared on the list for at least six months.

 The NRGC also oversees contributions to the Compulsive Gamblers Assistance Fund, which provides funding for education, counseling, and support services for individuals and families affected by problem gambling.
 Under the proposed online sports betting petition framework, the first $500,000 in net revenue after wagers and operating expenses would be directed to the Compulsive Gamblers Fund before remaining revenue is allocated to other state priorities.
+The proposed petition framework directing the first $500,000 in net revenue to the Compulsive Gamblers Fund is one of several revenue-allocation details that would shape Nebraska's tax structure, a consideration that matters in a national context where which states have the worst taxes on online sports betting is already a defining factor in operator and bettor behavior.

 Nebraska residents who need support with problem gambling can contact the Nebraska 24-Hour Helpline at 1-833-BETOVER (238-6837) or the national helpline at 1-800-GAMBLER for confidential assistance at any time.